Bucharest, Romania

 We asked expats in Bucharest what banks they use and there advice about banking.
 They advised:

 "In order to set up a bank account in Bucharest, you will need to visit a local bank branch in the city and speak to a representative.
 Generally, you will need to provide proof of identification, address, and other supporting documentation in order to begin the process.
 Typically, you can find a suitable bank through internet searches or by asking around for local recommendations.
-Once you have all the necessary documents, you can start the paperwork for setting up the bank account," explained one expat living in Bucharest, Romania.
+Once you have all the necessary documents, you can start the paperwork for setting up the bank account," said one expat who made the move to Bucharest.

 Will I be able to find a job in Bucharest?